Developer Guide

 Edit Feature

-This command allows users to edit a specific tutor (by INDEX
+This command allows users to edit a specific tutor (by INDEX) in Tuthub’s displayed list.

 Implementation